denocris/denocris/README.md

   <a href="https://www.linkedin.com/in/cristiano-de-nobili/"><img alt="LinkedIn" title="LinkedIn"src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"></a>
 </p>

-Currently, I am a Lead AI Scientist at [Pi School](https://twitter.com/picampusschool).
-I have been working in the field of Artificial Intelligence (AI) for the last 5 years after a Ph.D. in Theoretical Particle\Statistical Physics ([SISSA](https://www.sissa.it/)).
-Particularly, I am applying Deep Learning and mostly Natural Language Processing (NLP) to solve problems that have a positive social or environmental impact (AI4Good).
+Currently, I am a building my own company: [Critiqality](https://www.critiqality.ai/).
+More about it soon.
+Before, I spend 5 years as Lead AI Scientist at [Pi School](https://twitter.com/picampusschool) working on many EU/ESA projects in AI.
+More in general, I have been working in the field of Artificial Intelligence (AI) for the last 10 years after a Ph.D. in Theoretical Particle\Statistical Physics ([SISSA](https://www.sissa.it/)), focusin mainly on Deep Learning and LLMs applyed in Space and Climate projects.
 More in general I have a strong interest in AI research and Quantum Machine Learning, which is the common ground of my past and present.

-I am a Machine Learning lecturer at the [Master in HPC](https://twitter.com/mhpc_sissa_ictp) and at Bicocca University.
-By the way, I am a [TED❌ speaker](https://youtu.be/8-hrmer9d_E), a civil pilot, and I enjoy adventures (here my [Instagram](https://www.instagram.com/denocris/)).
+I am a Machine Learning lecturer at the [Master in HPC](https://twitter.com/mhpc_sissa_ictp) and a Quantum Machine Learning instructor at Ca' Foscari Challenge School.

-🌱 My last work?
-NLP for Sustainability in collaboration with European JRC, check it out [here](https://picampus-school.com/circular-economy-patents4ippc-the-tool-for-zero-pollution/)

-More about my professional life here: [About](https://denocris.com/about/) & [Lectures](https://denocris.com/talks/).
+More about my professional life here: [Website](https://cristianodenobili.com/) & [LinkedIn](https://www.linkedin.com/in/cristiano-de-nobili/).

-Do you want to book a call with me?
-[Here it's the link!](https://topmate.io/denocris) (it's free for students)

 <!--
 **denocris/denocris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.